Smiljan Radic

-Smiljan Radic (born June 21, 1965, Santiago) is an internationally recognised Chilean architect of Croatian heritage.
+Smiljan Radic (born June 21, 1965, Santiago) is a Chilean architect of Croatian heritage.

+Biography

 Radic graduated in 1989 in architecture at the Catholic University of Chile and established his own office in 1995.
 Many of his projects are small scale, such as dwellings and installation designs that bridge across various cultural traditions.

-Radic was selected to design the 2014 Serpentine Gallery Pavilion in London.
+Radic was selected to design the 2014 Serpentine Gallery Pavilion in London and an inflatable pavilion for 2023 Chile Architecture Biennial.